 The Acropolis is an entire ancient citadel with multiple important buildings in ancient Athens, including the Erechtheion with its famous Caryatids and the Propylaea, the grand marble gateway.
 Walking through the ruins, you’ll literally be following in the footsteps of Socrates and Pericles.

 If you want to experience the Acropolis without the overwhelming crowds, I highly recommend getting there by 7:30 AM, right before the tour groups start pouring in.
-Instead of using the main entrance, head to the Southeast Gate on Dionysiou Areopagitou Street which is much quieter, and you’ll have a more peaceful walk up.
-However, if you’re more of a sunset person, the Parthenon bathed in golden light is absolutely breathtaking — it’s one of the best photography spots in Athens!
-Just be careful, because the marble gets incredibly slippery, especially if there’s even a little moisture in the air.
-Trust me, wear sturdy shoes because I’ve seen plenty of tourists struggle with those slick surfaces in sandals!
+Instead of using the main entrance, head to the Southeast Gate on Dionysiou Areopagitou Street, which is much quieter, and you’ll have a more peaceful walk up.
+However, if you’re more of a sunset person, the Parthenon bathed in golden light is absolutely breathtaking.
+It’s one of the best photography spots in Athens!

 2. The Hellenic Parliament & Syntagma Square

 Syntagma Square is the political heart of Greece, where history, protests, and celebrations have shaped the nation.
-From the Greek War of Independence to modern political movements, this square has always been at the center of change — its name literally means Constitution Square.
+From the Greek War of Independence to modern political movements, this square has always been at the center of change.
+Its name literally means Constitution Square.
 Today, it remains a place where Athenians gather for demonstrations, cultural events, and everyday city life.

 The neoclassical Hellenic Parliament Building, standing prominently above the square, wasn’t always a government hub.
 Originally built in 1842 as the royal palace of King Otto, Greece’s first king, it housed the monarchy until 1923, when a severe housing crisis forced its transformation into a shelter for the poor.
 By 1926, the building officially became the headquarters of the Greek Parliament, and it has remained so ever since.
 Inside, it boasts a stunning library, which is well worth a visit if you’re interested in Greek history and politics.